Why auto insurance rates increase

 Change in your driving record

-Accidents may be the most common incident to negatively affect your driving record*, but there are other incidents to keep in mind that may be more within your control.
-Speeding violations, reckless driving, and driving while intoxicated can increase premiums.
-If you’ve filed a claim in the past few years, you also might see your insurance premium increase.
-Do your best to remain on guard while driving, and maintain good, non-aggressive driving habits.
+Accidents may be the most common incident to negatively affect your driving record*, but there are other incidents that are within your control.
+Speeding violations, reckless driving, and driving while intoxicated can increase premiums, or even cause your insurance company to cancel your policy.
+If you’ve filed a claim in the past few years, you also might see your insurance premium increase for three years following the claim’s occurrence.
+It’s always a good idea to do your best to remain on guard while driving, and maintain good, defensive driving habits.

 *Note: At-fault accidents are not the only time you could see your insurance premiums increase.
-Your premium can increase after an accident, even if you are not at fault.
+Your premium can increase after an accident where there is no fault.

 Changes in your credit score

 Your personal insurance is combined with several other factors to determine your home and auto insurance premium.
 Your credit score affects your personal insurance score.
-Any drastic changes in your credit score year over year can have a great effect on your insurance premiums.
+Any significant changes in your credit score from year to year can have a great effect on your insurance premiums.
 For tips on improving your credit score, check out this article from our parent company Webster First Federal Credit Union: How to Bring Your Credit Score Up.

 How much you drive

-The more you drive, the more opportunity there is to get into an accident.
+The more you drive, the higher risk you will be to get into an accident.
 Let your car insurance company know if your lifestyle changes and you’re driving less, such as a switch to full or part-time remote work, because you may be eligible for lower rates.

 The car you drive